 Under the crime-fraud exception, attorneys may reveal subject matter related to their representation of you if it is necessary:

 - to prevent reasonably certain death or substantial bodily harm;

-- to reveal the client’s intention to commit a crime and the information necessary to prevent the crime; and
+- to reveal your intention to commit a crime, and the information necessary to prevent the crime; or

-- to prevent the client from committing a fraud that is reasonably certain to result in substantial injury to the ﬁnancial interests or property of another and in furtherance of which the client has used or is using the lawyer’s services.
+- to prevent you from committing a fraud that is reasonably certain to result in substantial injury to the ﬁnancial interests or property of another, and you used the lawyer’s services to further this fraud

 - Klancke v.
 Smith, 829 P.2d 464, 466 (Colo.
 App.
 1991), cert. denied, May 18, 1992